NewbiksCube/ChatBotRPG/README.md

 **Q: What inference services can I use?**

 A: This was developed with OpenRouter.ai, but you can also run it locally.
-Google GenAI support is in development, and more services are coming soon.
+There is also support for Google GenAI.
+Mre services are coming soon.

 **Q: Which model should I use?**